congjuny/WebMVC.js/README.md

 <img src="images/WebMVC.svg" alt="WebMVC Logo" width="400" />

 A modern JavaScript framework for building **single-page applications** with a clean **Model–View–Controller** (MVC) architecture.
-You define the application views with **JSX syntax** augmented with references to DOM elements and components.
+You define the application views with **JSX syntax** augmented.
 No virtual DOM, just simplicity and speed.
-No hooks to a global blackbox state machine.
-You define and control your data model and state - This is Web programming the way it should have been!
+No hooks to a global blackbox state machine, you define and control your data model and state.
+Don't over-engineer.
+This is Web programming the way it should have been!

 ## ✨ Features

 - 🧩 **Component-based** UI architecture with JSX syntax.
 A component class defined serves as the controller for the corresponding DOM component returned from the render() function.
-You may add a "ref" attribute for any DOM element or an Id attribute for your custom component if you need access to access to it in your controller functions.
+You may add a "ref" attribute for any DOM element or an Id attribute for your custom component if you need access to it in your controller functions.
 - 🧠 **Model-driven state management** (Observer-style)
 - ⚡ **JSX support** (via a lightweight `h()` function)
 - 🔁 **Automatic re-render on model changes**.
 The default behavior is re-rendering the whole component.
 You may override it with your own update() function.
 You have direct access to any DOM element with a "ref" attribute.